misterdustinface/LuaJ-Futures/README.md

   Futures and Promises are confusing - mostly because they have a variety of implementations.
   This library is no exception to that rule.
-  My primary focus was to make a simple and accessible asynchronous function dispatcher.
+  My primary focus was to make a simple and accessible asynchronous/concurrent function dispatcher.

 ## Why futures are useful
   Futures are practical for delegating tasks, but they are especially suited for delegating lengthy tasks.